v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 - MOE150
 - MET150
 ms.assetid: af398293-c69d-465e-a249-d74561552d30
-description: "Labels in Office 365 can help you take the right actions on the right content.
-With labels, you can classify data across your organization for governance, and enforce retention rules based on that classification.
-You can also use labels to implement records management across Office 365."
+description: "With sensitivity labels in Office 365, you can classify and help protect your sensitive content, while making sure that your people’s productivity and ability to collaborate isn’t hindered.
+You can use sensitivity labels to enforce protection settings such as encryption or watermarks on labeled content."
 ---

 # Overview of sensitivity labels

 To get their work done, people in your organization need to collaborate with others both inside and outside the organization.
 This means that content no longer stays behind a firewall – it roams everywhere, across devices, apps, and services.
 And when it roams, you want it to do so in a secure, protected way that meets your organization’s business and compliance policies.

-With sensitivity labels, you can classify and help protect your sensitive content, while making sure that your people’s productivity and ability to collaborate isn’t hindered.
+With sensitivity labels in Office 365, you can classify and help protect your sensitive content, while making sure that your people’s productivity and ability to collaborate isn’t hindered.

 ![Sensitivity label on Excel ribbon and status bar](media/Sensitivity_label_in_Excel.png)